Crypto Chart Patterns

 Description: Two or more equal highs forming a horizontal line at the top; two or more rising troughs forming an ascending line that meets the horizontal line.
 It typically forms during an uptrend (bullish).

-Trade: Typically, a breakout will occur in the direction of the existing trend.
-Most traders will take a position once the price action breaks through the top line of the triangle with increased volume, which is when the price should increase an amount equivalent to the widest section of the triangle.
+Trade: A breakout usually follows the direction of the prevailing trend.
+Most traders enter a position when the price action breaks above the triangle’s upper boundary with increased volume.
+At this point, the price is expected to rise by an amount equal to the triangle’s widest section.

 Description: Two or more equal lows forming a horizontal line at the bottom; two or more declining peaks forming a descending line that meets the horizontal line.
 It typically forms in a downtrend (bearish).